-Ali A. Mazrui is Schweitzer Professor of the Humanities; director of the Institute of Global Cultural Studies; and professor of political science, African studies and philosophy, interpretation, and culture at the State University of New York at Binghamton.
+Ali A. Mazrui was Schweitzer Professor of the Humanities; director of the Institute of Global Cultural Studies; and professor of political science, African studies and philosophy, interpretation, and culture at the State University of New York at Binghamton.

-Mazrui is a fellow of the African Academy of Sciences; vice-president of the World Congress of Black Intellectuals; distinguished visiting professor, Ohio State University; vice-president of the International African Institute; and a member of the Pan-African Advisory Council to UNICEF, the United Nations Commission on Transnational Corporations, the Council of African Advisors of The World Bank, and the Advisory Board of Directors of the Detroit Chapter of AFRICARE.
-Mazrui serves on the editorial and advisory boards of many journals.
+Mazrui was a fellow of the African Academy of Sciences; vice-president of the World Congress of Black Intellectuals; distinguished visiting professor, Ohio State University; vice-president of the International African Institute; and a member of the Pan-African Advisory Council to UNICEF, the United Nations Commission on Transnational Corporations, the Council of African Advisors of The World Bank, and the Advisory Board of Directors of the Detroit Chapter of AFRICARE.
+Mazrui served on the editorial and advisory boards of many journals.

 Black Reparations in the Era Of Globalization (with Alamin Mazrui, 2002)

 The Titan of Tanzania: Julius K. Nyerere’s Legacy (2002)